National Youth Commission (Philippines): Mandate

 The agency's mandates are specified under RA 8044 ("Youth in Nation-Building Act of 1995") and RA 10742 ("SK Reform Act of 2015").

 National Youth Parliament

 The agency convenes the National Youth Parliament (NYP) every two years.
 The NYP is a 3-day convention of youth leaders wherein policy recommendations are formulated to address youth issues, and serve as the government's guide in policy formulation and program development.
 Started in 1996, youth leaders gather every two years to share ideas and gain valuable insights and networks to aid them in their youth development efforts.
-The most recent parliament was held last October 2018 in Davao City, where it caught controversies due to alleged electioneering.
+The most recent parliament was held last November 2025 in Vigan City, Ilocos Sur to discuss the policies that affects youth and calling an anti-corruption efforts in the government.